-The loss adjuster arrived the following Wednesday, 11th July and then the real clean up began, getting rid of damaged items which had been too heavy to carry upstairs.
+The loss adjuster arrived the following Wednesday, 11th July and then the real cleanup began, getting rid of damaged items which had been too heavy to carry upstairs.
 A few days later and the whole of the ground floor was a building site, much to the delight of my builder.
-Kitchen units were ripped out, the fireplace was in the skip, and it was back to bare bricks where freshly plastered and decorated walls stood proudly just a fortnight ago.
+Kitchen units were ripped out, the fireplace was in the skip, and it was back to bare bricks where freshly plastered and decorated walls stood proudly just a fortnight before.

 The total repair bill was 65.000 GB pounds.
 Thankfully the insurance company has settled it but if it happens again will insurers refuse to pay if no-one has bothered to put flood defences in place?

 Most summers in the UK bring talk of a drought and threats of hosepipe bans but the summer of 2007 caught us totally unprepared.
 The Dutch have pumps on standby to assist them before waters rise to alarming levels but we in the UK just grab our wellingtons and go in search of sandbags, totally surprised by extremes of weather.

 By March 2008 the community at Toll Bar has bounced back.
 The majority of homes have been dried out and their ground floors re-instated awaiting re-occupation.
 After spending winter in caravans on fields behind their homes, the hardy flood victims will be glad to move back.